romainsdatascience/romainsdatascience.github.io/_posts/2020-04-16-Pinarello.md

 Pinarello is an Italian bicycle manufacturer founded in 1952.
 Its product range is mainly composed of road, track and cyclo-cross bikes.
 Pinarello's bikes are expensive, optimized and incredibly good looking.
 Although it is easy, we can compare Pinarello to Ferrari in Formula 1.

 Pinarello is looking for new ways to improve its marketing strategy and communication.
 A small team has been assembled to achieve this mission.
 My mission is to help the team to make the right decision and to work in collaboration with them to discover new ways to improve the marketing strategy of Pinarello.

 Quickly the team decided to explore the possibility to develop **an application on the Android Store**.
-The manager of the team who had recently had a seminar on "Disruptive innovations in communication", stubbornly wanted to launch a cycling game application.
 Indeed, this would enable Pinarello to:

 1. Acquire information on the clients and prospects.
 2. Enable Push notifications.